capablemonkey/dwolla-devportal/app/guides/sandbox-setup/03-create-application.md

 Create API credentials using your child Sandbox account.

 1. Login to [https://uat.dwolla.com/applications/](https://uat.dwolla.com/applications/) to create an application with your child Sandbox account.
 2. Provide relevant information about your application.
 A majority of the fields (Payment Callback URL, and Payment Redirect URL) can be set programmatically when developing your integration.
-"Application Name", “OAuth Callback URL” and agreeing to the Terms of Service are required at this point.
+“Application Name” and “OAuth Callback URL” are required at this point.
 3. Submit to receive your API Key and Secret.

 <nav class="pager-nav">